Digital Nomad Life in Costa Rica

 What are the pros and cons of living in Costa Rica?

 "Paying bills can be a big challenge so try to get auto pay set up where it is available.
 Most people wait in lines to pay bills at the bank or most markets offer computer bill pay.
 Cash only.
 Passport or other picture ID required.
 Costa Rica has no real street address system and the mail is terrible there.
-Some addresses are like 400 meters West of the World Gym," commented a person living in Santa Ana, Costa Rica.
+Some addresses are like 400 meters West of the World Gym," explained one person living in Santa Ana, Costa Rica.

 Get Quote